ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 4. They are better grammarians, for
 having become so familiar with every va­
 riety of style in the newspaper, from the
-common place advertisement to the fi
+common place advertisement to the fin
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:iahi:batch_iahi_electabuzz_ver01:data:sn88059517:00279529364:1857013101:0034/pct:69.832795,25.054348,25.572573,5.956522/!600,600/0/default.jpg"/>
 </td>